Help With a Water Damaged Subfloor

 What Is Subflooring?

-"Subfloor" is one of those building terms that's commonly misused, so first let's clear up any murkiness about this important part of your home's structure.
+"Subfloor" is a building term that's commonly misused, so first let's clear up any murkiness about this important part of your home's structure.
 A modern "stick-framed" house is a system of platforms.
 The first floor—if it's wood, not a concrete slab—is built atop the foundation walls.
-It consists of horizontal joists, typically 2x8 or larger framing lumber, topped with sheets of subflooring, typically 5/8" or 3/4" plywood, OSB (oriented strandboard) or other sheet material.
-In old houses (roughly pre-WWII), subflooring commonly was 1-by lumber boards running diagonally across the joists.
+It consists of horizontal joists, typically 2x8 or larger framing lumber, topped with sheets of subflooring -- usually 5/8" or 3/4" plywood, OSB (oriented strandboard) or other sheet material.
+In old houses (roughly pre-WWII), subflooring commonly was 1" lumber boards running diagonally across the joists.

-A limited or short-lived leak that's made it to the subflooring may not be a big problem, provided you can stop the leak and dry out the subflooring and any neighboring elements (framing, floor and wall finishes, etc.) completely.
-The drying out is necessary to prevent mold and rot.
-Exposing the subflooring is the best way to dry it, but if this is impractical (maybe your kitchen sink drain has leaked and you don't want to remove the base cabinet, understandably), perhaps you can access the subflooring from below.
+A limited or short-lived leak that's made it as far as the subfloor may not be a big problem, provided you can stop the leak, then dry out the subflooring and any neighboring elements (framing, floor and wall finishes, etc.) completely.
+Drying out is necessary to prevent mold and rot.
+Exposing the subflooring is the best way to dry it, but if this is impractical (maybe your kitchen sink drain has leaked and you don't want to remove the base cabinet, understandably), perhaps you can access the subfloor from below.
 To check the wall and/or floor framing, you may need to cut some holes in the drywall.

 Patching In Subflooring

 Because virtually everything in your house stands on the subflooring, it's highly impractical to replace the entire layer -- although this is often done with individual rooms during a major remodel or restoration work.
 Instead, subflooring can be patched in to replace just the damaged area.
 The key here is making sure all edges of the patch are properly supported.
 Cut back the subfloor so its edges "break" over the center of joists, or add solid-lumber blocking alongside (or spanning between) joists to create a structural backing and nailing surface.